redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ```

 Now, anywhere context is used such as in services or when using hasRole from auth, the global context will have the currentUser set and you cna check the authentication state or if the use has roles.

+> It is important to note that if you intend to implement a feature that requires user authentication, then using GraphQL, auth directives and services is the preferred approach.

 #### Using your Authenticated Serverless Function